DavidWells/serverless-workshop/README.md

 ## Troubleshooting & FAQ

 - `Y A M L Exception`? check your `yaml` indentation syntax. [yaml validator](http://yaml-online-parser.appspot.com/) |  [yaml validator two](https://jsonformatter.org/yaml-validator)

+- `Unable to import module 'handler': Error at Function.Module._resolveFilename (module.js:469:15)`

+  This error means lambda can't find your included `node_modules`.
+Make sure you `npm install` in your project and install all your dependancies locally before running `sls deploy`

+- `Unable to delete bucket` error.
+Your s3 bucket in question might have files in it.
+You will need to head into AWS cloudformation in the console and manually delete the stack.